 So, go ahead and poke around!
 Using the links at the top, you'll find my blog, bio, and a resource page with great tools for you!
 Before you leave, don't forget to subscribe to my newsletter, and head on over to Twitter and Facebook to keep in touch.

 engaging hope, a hope that demands

 Our commitment to racial justice and reconciliation requires we dig into the muddiness of humanity, reckoning with the worst of our humanity as we call out its best.
 This work is not for the faint of heart.
 It requires hope.
 Not a hope founded on good feelings or good intentions, but hope that demands.
 For our hope is risky, relentless, rooted in our certainty that love will win.

 im writing a book

 With Convergent Books as my partner in stirring up a little holy trouble, I have finished writing a book!
 The title is Im Still Here: Black Dignity in a World Made for Whiteness. if you know me, it won't be a surprise that this book will live at the intersections of faith, race, and justice.
 I'm so scared and so thrilled!
-The book is scheduled to release on May 15, 2018!
-If you'd like to keep up with book announcements, giveaways, reviews, and more sign up for the newsletter to stay updated new resources.
+The book is available now.
+Make sure you sign up for the newsletter to stay updated new resources.
 I'll be releasing a discussion guide, sharing tour dates, and keeping you in the know!

 the first Reading

 Just one day after the polarizing 2016 presidential election, I was scheduled to give my first reading as a writer.
 The reading was based on draft chapters I wrote for my upcoming book.
 I finished editing the reading before the election results were known, but by the time I was standing on stage with microphones capturing every word, I wasnt sure I would make it through the piece.
 There were some stumbles and some tears, but there was also laughter and so much love in that room.
-Please take a listen by clicking the photo above.
+Listen by clicking the photo.